heapwolf/cxx-http/README.md

 # PERFORMANCE

 Just for fun.
-Without any real statistical significance, here are some quick averages.
-Also, `libuv-http` uses about `400KB` of memory compared to Node.js' `10-15MB`.
+Without any real statistical significance, here are some quick averages from apache ab, run on an old macbook air.
+Also neat is that `libuv-http` uses about `400KB` of memory compared to Node.js' `10-15MB`.

 ### libuv-http
 ```